Condos, condominiums colorful, orange yellow multicolored buildings facade exterior with windows, palm trees, real estate property in Spain.

 Short-Term Capital Gains

 Short-term capital gains are profits you’ve earned on assets you’ve had in your portfolio of investment holdings for 12 months or less.
-These capital gains can have a negative impact on your taxes because they’re treated as general income and taxed at your marginal tax rate (aka according to your current tax bracket).
-If more than a year passes before you sell the asset and recognize these gains, though, the IRS would view any profits as long-term capital gains instead.
+These capital gains can have a negative impact on your taxes.
+This is because they’re treated as general income and taxed at your marginal tax rate (your current tax bracket).
+If more than a year passes before you sell and recognize these gains, the IRS sees any profit as long-term capital gains instead.

 Long-Term Capital Gains

-Long-term capital gains speak to profits recognized from assets you’ve held for more than one year.
-Earnings realized as long-term capital gains are taxed at a lower tax rate than those derived from short-term capital gains, generally being billed at a rate of 15% – 20% versus marginal tax rates.
-Therefore, it generally pays to hold onto investments a little longer as a result of these savings opportunities.
+Long-term capital gains are profits from assets you held for more than one year.
+Earnings that qualify as long-term capital gains are taxed at a lower tax rate compared to income from short-term capital gains.

 5. Incentive Programs

-Real estate investors, depending on how they structure their property ownership and portfolio of holdings, may also be eligible to capitalize on various tax incentive programs.
-These programs allow you to recognize added tax savings on qualifying investments and income, but eligibility is limited.
+Real estate investors may also be eligible to capitalize on various tax incentive programs.
+If you’re eligible, these programs create tax savings or defer taxes on qualifying investments and income:

 1031 Exchange